n4t3y/Ultimate-Quad-Troubleshooting-Guide/README.md

 - vtx not displaying OSD or changing channels correctly
 - motor not turning or ESC not beeping on startup

+**Flight issues:**
+- quad flips before taking off
+- motors spin but quad does not takeoff on arming

 **_Things to check:_**

 **Power issues:**